AseelMal/Istanbul-Shopper-Insights/README.md

 # Istanbul Shopper Insights
 This project analyzes shopping data from 10 different malls in Istanbul between 2021 and 2023, providing insights into shopper behavior, sales trends, and payment methods.
-Using PowerBI, I created an interactive dashboard to visualize these insights.
+Using PowerBI, I cleaned the data, created DAX equations, and created an interactive dashboard to visualize these insights.

 📌 Key Features